ctYurk15/Airport-booking/README.md

 # Airport-booking
-Simple website for airport booking, that has made for college purposes
+Simple website for airport booking that has made for college purposes